mwdata-science/website/content/venue.md

 ## Getting there, accommodation etc.

-We will update this site with information about getting to the venue
+All attendees should receive direct information about the accommodation provided, if they require.

+Please refer to this map for a simplification of how to get around in the area:

+{{< imgProc
+img="venue_getting_around.jpeg"
+command="Fit"
+options="800x800 q80"
+alt="Main building"
+class="img-thumbnail"
+>}}